 The Railroad Commission regulates an industry that is constantly evolving and is one of the most technologically advanced in the world.
-In order to remain a leader in energy regulation, the Railroad Commission implemented an IT modernization effort in Fiscal Year 2014.
+To remain a leader in energy regulation, the Railroad Commission implemented an IT modernization effort in Fiscal Year 2014.
 The modernization effort included a website redesign that greatly improved website functionality and ease of use.
-The Commission is better able to meet the needs of the public, industry and legislators by leveraging technology to provide new capabilities and a more user-friendly interface.
+The Commission continues to make updates and improvements to better meet the needs of the public, industry and legislators by leveraging technology to provide new capabilities and a more user-friendly interface.